argus-authz/argus-documentation/source/monitoring/emi_nagios_probes.rst

 ~~~~~~~~~~~~~

 -  Python 2.4 or newer (not Python 3000)
--  EMI-2 or EMI-3 repository installed
+-  UMD-3 or later (or EMI-3) repository installed
 -  Host certificate & IGTF-bundle
 -  Nagios server